 Why Americans are dying sooner than in other nations:

 The Peter G. Petersen Foundation was founded in 2008 by a former Secretary of Commerce after he left public service.
-Petersen co-founded Blackstone, and was a friendly neighbor of Dennis and Jeanette around the corner in High Woodlands, Kirkland, Washington for a few minutes from time to time.
+Petersen co-founded the investment firm Blackstone, and was a friendly neighbor of Dennis and Jeanette around the corner in High Woodlands, Kirkland, Washington for a few minutes from time to time.

 As Congress Fails On Common Sense Policies, America Bears The Burden

 Congress was created and charged by the American People in our Constitution as the policy body responsible for fixing these kinds of structural problems.
 That is how our Constitution reads.
 Policy power resides entirely in Article I – which created the House and Senate.
-The president’s power is to faithfully execute the laws passed by congress – or veto them.
-That’s the only powers the executive branch has – that’s Article II in a nutshell.
+The President’s power is to faithfully execute the laws passed by Congress – or veto them, which Congress can then override if it chooses.
+That’s the only power the executive branch has besides negotiating treaties to be approved by the Senate, receiving Ambassadors from other nations, and consulting with his advisors – that is all the Article II powers of the President in a nutshell. https://www.archives.gov/founding-docs/constitution

 Congress could take the lead in fixing the system, which would both reduce costs and improve life expectancy at the same time.
 A sound, thoughtful fix would (a) lower the cost burden on all federal and state government budgets, reducing federal deficits and tax burdens for health care, (b) improve the cost competitiveness of America businesses by lowering total hourly labor costs as they work to export products around the world, and (c) Americans overall would live significantly longer and healthier lives.